On the Inadequacy of the Projective Structure with Respect to the Univalence Axiom: as a type-theoretic fibration category

 \begin{rmk} A type-theoretic fibration category corresponds to the categorical structure necessary for interpreting a type theory with a unit type, dependent sums, dependent products, and intensional identity types. \end{rmk}

 \begin{notn} In a type-theoretic fibration category we denote a fibration by a two-headed arrow $\fib$ and an acyclic cofibration by $\acof$. \end{notn}

-\begin{lem} In the natural model structure on $\Gpd$ acyclic cofibrations are stable by pullback along any fibration. \end{lem} \begin{proof} Let $g$ be a fibration from $A$ to $B$ and $f$ an acyclic cofibration from $C$ to $B$.
-Consider the pullback $g^* f$ of $f$ along $g$, .
-First, $g^{*}f$ is an injective-on-objects functor.
-Indeed, let $(x,y)$ and $(x',y')$ be two objects of $A\times_B C$ with $x = x'$.
-In that case on has
+\begin{lem} In the natural model structure on $\Gpd$ acyclic cofibrations are stable by pullback along any fibration. \end{lem} \begin{proof} All objects are fibrant, hence the natural model structure is right proper.
+Moreover, since the cofibrations are the functors that are injective on objects, they are stable under pullback along any morphism. \end{proof}